mnitin73/geoIndia/World/README.md

 ## World Map

 The Shapefile includes all countries of the world.
-The shapefile, downloaded from the GADM website showed India incorrectly, as shown below.
+The shapefile, downloaded from the https://www.naturalearthdata.com/ website, showed India incorrectly (as shown below).

 ![alt text](./World-incorrect.png)!